 Putting in place either a robust contract for services or employment contract is a key step in any employee/contractor relationship and should be done sooner rather than later, irrespective of where a contractor or employee is based.

 - (a) which law should govern the contract

-(b) how enforceable are the provisions of a contract against the employee/contractor
+- (b) how enforceable are the provisions of a contract against the employee/contractor

 - (c) what happens to any intellectual property created by such employees/contractors in the course of carrying out their duties under their respective contracts and

 - (d) if hiring employees, do you need a local entity and how do you deduct the correct taxes.

 When drafting an employment contract or contract for services, it is important to realise that irrespective of whether the contract in question is expressed to be governed by English law, it will always be subject to the mandatory local laws of the jurisdiction in which an employee or contractor is based.

 Advice from local lawyers should therefore be sought at the outset and the relevant governing law chosen carefully: it may be more appropriate to have all local laws govern the contract.
 This holds particular relevance when negotiating restrictive covenants, confidentiality obligations and termination provisions.